MicroTAC: MicroTAC Elite

-1994 saw the introduction of the MicroTAC Elite and the "International" series, the then smallest and light-weight model available at the time.
+June 1994 saw the introduction of the MicroTAC Elite and the "International" series, the then smallest and light-weight model available at the time.
 It weighed in at a mere 3.9 oz with the slim battery.
 The Elite was a function of NAMPS technology from 1993.
 The Elite was also produced in a rare MicroTAC Elite VIP (pictured), which had a black housing, gold lettering, and an orange LED display, over the ordinary Elite, which had a gray housing, a green LED display, and white lettering.
 The Elite series was a feature-packed phone and retailed for around $600.
 The phone included a first-ever two line display, for a total of 14 dot-matrix characters.
 There were also separate LED indicator meters for signal strength and battery, as well as a Menu Icon Display.
 The phone's software offered advanced menu features, and each category, when accessed, was indicated with green icons at the bottom of the display.
 Categories included Phone Book, Timers, Security, Tone Control, Phone Options, and Answering Machine / Messaging.
 This was the first mobile phone to have a built-in, recordable answering machine.
-It was also the first mobile phone to use a Lithium-Ion battery.
+It was also the first mobile phone to use a lithium-ion battery.

+Digital and later models

 International GSM

 A series of GSM models was produced beginning in 1994, mostly in the UK, such as the International 5200, International 7500, and the International 8400, all running on the GSM 900 network.
 Many of these models are functionally identical but feature cosmetic differences or software upgrades.

-The International 8700, released in 1996, was fitted as a removable handset in the earliest Jaguar XK8 and Jaguar XKR luxury sports coupes and convertibles, and selected BMW models up to the end of 1998.
+The International 8700, introduced on November 27, 1996, was fitted as a removable handset in the earliest Jaguar XK8 and Jaguar XKR luxury sports coupes and convertibles, and selected BMW models up to the end of 1998.

 With design underpinnings from the 8700, the dual-band International 8800 and 8900 (also known as the DB890) models were launched in 1997 and 1998 respectively.
-At the time of its launch, the International 8800 was the first mobile to work on both GSM 900 and 1800 bands.
+At the time of its launch, the International 8800 was the first cellular phone to work on both GSM 900 and 1800 bands.
 The International 8800 was rebadged for the Orange network as the Orange mr601 model.

 The success of their analogue microTAC handset blinded Motorola to the implications of the emerging GSM standard.
 This allowed Nokia to secure a competitive advantage with the Nokia 1011 that was released in 1992, a full two years ahead of the GSM version of the MicroTAC.
 This left only their Motorola International 3200 "brick" in the GSM market to compete with the Nokia 1011.
 Many in the industry regard this as the turning point in an industrial cellular landscape that Motorola had historically controlled.